fangfufu/httpdirfs/README.md

 additional mutex related callback functions, whereas the header files for OpenSSL 1.1 do not.

+You can check your SSL engine version using the ``--version`` flag.

 ### Debugging Mutexes
 By default the debugging output associated with mutexes are not compiled.
 To